josephclaymiller/Light-Puzzle/README.md

 ## Developing a Hue Light Puzzle iOS App

-My goal is to develop an iOS App that connects with Philips Hue Lights and uses the lights to show a puzzle.
+My goal is to develop an iOS app that connects with Philips Hue Lights and uses the lights to show a puzzle.
 The user would use the app to solve the puzzle and the app would change the lights to match the current state of the puzzle.

 I already have a developer account with Apple and Xcode which is needed to develop iOS apps.
 I've never worked with Philips Hue lights, so first I found their developer site and signed up for a developer account.